Warriors (Gary Numan album): Recording the album

 It was tricky.
 It was always a struggle to introduce new things to him, and I ended up mixing the album with the engineer and I then went home.
-A couple of days later, the engineer called me and said, “I've just quit because Gary's remixing the album and everything we've done has gone out of the window.”
+A couple of days later, the engineer called me and said, "I've just quit because Gary's remixing the album and everything we've done has gone out of the window."
 So I then decided to take my name off of it.
 I have seen [interviews] in recent years where he's said he's regretted doing that and I don't bear him any hard feelings whatsoever.

 Title and cover

 Numan floated prospective titles for the new album amongst his fanbase.
 Fans were given the opportunity to vote for one of three potential album titles – This Prison Moon, Poetry and Power, and Glasshouse.
 Numan ultimately overruled the fans' preference of This Prison Moon and chose Warriors as the album's title.

-Numan's image for the Warriors album, singles, and live tour (consisting of black leather costume with weapon accessories, set against a post-apocalyptic backdrop) was influenced by the film Mad Max 2 (1981).
-Many parts of the actual costume came from a sex shop in Soho, London.
-Numan later regretted the image, partly because Warriors was widely perceived and misunderstood as a science fiction-album.
+Numan's image for the Warriors album, singles, and live tour (consisting of a black leather costume with weapon accessories, set against a post-apocalyptic backdrop) was influenced by the film Mad Max 2 (1981).
+Many parts of the costume came from a sex shop in Soho, London.
+Numan later regretted the image, partly because Warriors was widely perceived and misunderstood as a science fiction album.
 Numan explained that the songs were largely autobiographical and introspective, dealing with inner feelings and career worries.
 The idea for the image was to represent him as a lonely warrior fighting for his survival.